FAQs

 Unprotected sex usually means sex without a condom – as condoms help to protect against pregnancy and the spread of sexually transmitted infections (STIs) – but can mean sex without any form of contraception.

 Sex without using a condom can put you at greater risk of catching a sexually transmitted infection.
-(This could be oral or anal sex between two men, or oral, anal or vaginal sex between a man and a woman.)

 There are seven different types of hormonal contraception.
 These include: